-I’m very pleased to share this with you, my heart sisters.
+I’m very pleased to share this with you, my heart sisters – although this is not a happy story.
 It’s essentially the journal of a heart attack.
 The author is Dr. Barbara Keddy, a teacher of nurses, professor emerita at Dalhousie University in Halifax, and author of the book Women and Fibromyalgia* – a condition that Barbara herself has lived with for over 40 years.
 Barbara and I first “met” each other online when we both happened to be named recipients of the 2009 Women’s Health Hero awards from Our Bodies Ourselves of Boston that year – she representing the east coast of Canada, and I out here on the west.

 Barbara’s experience is unique because she’d already been living with the constant pain of a debilitating chronic illness for decades.
 What happens when such a person gets hit with the double whammy of a serious heart attack on top of everything else?
 Here’s her story, in her own words: